-3 Reasons salesforce.com Stock Could Rise
+3 Reasons Salesforce.com Stock Could Rise

 Click here to learn about these picks!

+John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool's board of directors.
 Teresa Kersten is an employee of LinkedIn and is a member of The Motley Fool's board of directors.
 LinkedIn is owned by Microsoft.
 Joe Tenebruso has no position in any of the stocks mentioned.
-The Motley Fool owns shares of and recommends ADBE and Salesforce.com.
-The Motley Fool owns shares of ORCL and has the following options: short June 2018 $52 calls on ORCL and long January 2020 $30 calls on ORCL.
+The Motley Fool owns shares of and recommends Amazon and Salesforce.com.
+The Motley Fool recommends Gartner.
 The Motley Fool has a disclosure policy.